evoskuil/visual-studio-template/README.md

 There is generally no good reason to change the `.props` files as overrides are possible within `$(ProjectName).props`.
 However if one desires to change the outputs the `Output.props` file can be independently dropped or replaced.

-Note that all `.props' files are assumed to be in a common directory, despite the repo structure.
+Note that all `.props` files are assumed to be in a common directory, despite the repo structure.

 The following combinations are achieved by referencing the desired build configuration (e.g. `DynamicDLL.props`) as shown above.